Quick Links

 Though you might outright reject the idea, we would recommend that you look at the volume and then decide if the returns are going to be higher than the required investments.

-Some of the utility companies (Water, electricity) are pretty old school and they would only send you bills through old fashion mail.
+Some utility companies (Water, electricity) are pretty old-school, and they only send paper bills through old-fashioned mail.

 Honestly, in most cases, there is not much you can do.
 In some cases, the utilities might be motivated to work with you if you do e-payments.